luoning/tinyGames/README.md

-tiny little thing here for free.
-Some is just for command line.
+Tiny little thing here for free. it maybe only for command line.